Emi Linds

 A private interface made public.
 I wanted to broadcast a signal, to find others like me.

-So if you’ve ever wondered why I write “on the side,” here’s it is:
+So if you’ve ever wondered why I write, here’s it is.

 Context-switching between systems, hypothesis testing, and storylines in video games teaches me something about all of them.